 Prevents stormwater runoff

-Rain gardens are also beneficial to the environment in a number of ways.
+Rain gardens are also beneficial to the environment in several ways.
 For example, they help to prevent polluted water from running into waterways and causing harm to wildlife.
 In addition, rain gardens can reduce stormwater runoff by as much as 50%, which can have significant impacts on reducing flooding, maintaining healthy water quality, and preventing erosion.

 Low maintenance